.NET HELP

 Formatting Variables

-Formatting becomes crucial, especially for floating-point numbers.
+Formatting is crucial, especially for floating-point numbers.
 Here, the F5 format specifier ensures that the value of Pi is printed with five digits after the decimal point.

 Concatenating Variables

 String Concatenation can be used for more complex output.
-Here, the total number of fruits is calculated and printed in on the same line.
+Here, the total number of fruits is calculated and printed in a single line.

 Printing Variable Types

-Sometimes, it's beneficial to display not just the variable default value but also the type of the variable.
+Sometimes, it's beneficial to display not just the variable's default value but also the type of the variable.
 The GetType() method accomplishes this.

 Using String.Format